top of page

 This trip reminded me that fitness isn’t just about exercise for exercise’s sake.
 It’s about living fully.
 Whether that’s snorkeling in the ocean or walking through an art gallery, our ability to move with ease makes those moments richer.

-One client trained with me to walk the Camino de Santiago in Spain, gradually building the stamina and leg strength she needed for long days on foot.
-Another wanted to join her longtime friends on a long-awaited ski trip.
+One client (74) trained with me to walk the Camino de Santiago in Spain, gradually building the stamina and leg strength she needed for long days on foot.
+And another woman (61) I worked with wanted to join her longtime friends on a long-awaited ski trip.
 Together, we focused on core strength, endurance, and mobility—and she didn’t just keep up; she loved every minute.
 These experiences prove that improving your fitness at any age opens the door to fuller, more joyful adventures.

 Another part of vacations I fully embrace?
 The food.
 I love trying local dishes and savoring meals I wouldn’t normally have at home.
 On this trip, that meant fresh seafood, tropical fruits, and the occasional indulgent rum drink.
 No guilt here, just appreciation for the culture, the flavors, and the experience!